Register a Company

 First and foremost, pet groomers need to be competent and comfortable working with animals.
 It is also very important that you have a good knowledge of animal health and welfare requirements.

 Other key skills and qualities of pet groomers include:

 As a pet grooming business owner, you will need to be able to coordinate and schedule your workload by estimating how long each grooming session will take, how many workers you'll need and how much to charge your customer.

 To become a professional pet groomer, you'll need to be certified through TAFE or a Registered Training Organisation.
-A flagship course is the ACM30617 Certificate III Pet Grooming, which teaches you essential grooming skills, such as brushing, trimming and bathing.
+A good place to start is with a Certificate III Pet Grooming, which teaches you essential grooming skills, such as brushing, trimming and bathing.
 You will also learn operational skills in housekeeping, customer services and equipment maintenance.

-Beyond a pet grooming certificate, you can take more advanced Certificate IV in Pet Styling, which allows you to expand your skills to become a full-fledged grooming salon owner or manager.
+Beyond a pet grooming certificate, you can complete a more advanced Certificate IV in Pet Styling, which allows you to expand your skills to become a full-fledged grooming salon owner or manager.
 You may even decide to study for further qualifications, such as obtaining International Certified Master Groomer status.

-To operate the business efficiently, you may also consider software for managing tasks such as:
+To operate the business efficiently, you may also consider the following types of software:

 How much control you decide to have over the business, costs and tax implications are among the most important factors to consider for your business structure.
 If you're not sure which path to choose, speak with an accountant who can help you out in this area.

 You'll want to ensure you have a number of legal documents in place before you launch your company.